CarlSargunar/UmbracoPi/Docs/Skrift Article.md

  - Building the search index into a separate docker container
  - And the database (I live in the hope that MySQL or a similar light database technology will be supported by Umbraco in a later release)
  - Switching dev environments to run wherever - it's well knows that as awesome as Windows is, running Linux gives you much better resource utilisation.
-We just prooved that :-)
+We just proved that :-)
  - Running a container orchestrator like Kubernetes to manage load balanced containerised environments

 Super-Cool!